nathaniel-bennett/wire-rs/README.md

 # wire-rs

-Extensible interface to convert data to/from wire protocols.
-Supports non-contiguous buffers (&[IoSlice]) and is compatible with no_std.
+Extensible interface for converting data to/from wire protocol.
+Supports non-contiguous buffers (including &[IoSlice]) and is no_std compatible.

 Documentation forthcoming